Will RISC-V be a contender now that Nvidia is buying Arm?

 One of the alternatives is RISC-V, a rival architecture that is royalty-free and open.
 Though the architecture was created a decade ago by university professors, RISC-V has been building its ecosystem for years and has started to hit its stride with big licensees like Western Digital, SiFive, and even Nvidia itself.

-Now the question is whether RISC-V will gain even more momentum, whether from China or from big tech platform owners like Intel or Qualcomm, who are both investors in SiFive.
+Now the question is whether RISC-V will gain even more momentum — from countries like China or from big tech platform owners like Intel or Qualcomm, who are both investors in SiFive.
 I talked with RISC-V International CEO Calista Redmond, who has over 20 years of management experience and is a veteran of open systems, about the company’s outlook.

 Here’s an edited transcript of our interview.